 LeMaitre Will Announce Third Quarter 2022 Earnings Results October 27, 2022

-/EIN News/ -- BURLINGTON, Mass., Oct.
-17, 2022 (GLOBE NEWSWIRE) -- LeMaitre Vascular, Inc. (Nasdaq:LMAT) announced today that it will release its third quarter 2022 financial results on Thursday, October 27, 2022, after the market close.
+BURLINGTON, Mass., Oct.
+17, 2022 (GLOBE NEWSWIRE) -- LeMaitre Vascular, Inc. LMAT announced today that it will release its third quarter 2022 financial results on Thursday, October 27, 2022, after the market close.
 The company has scheduled a conference call for 5:00 PM ET the same day to discuss the results, business highlights, and company outlook.

 Access to the live call is available by registering online here.
 All registrants will receive dial-in information and a PIN allowing them to access the live call.
 The audio webcast can also be accessed live or via replay through a webcast at www.lemaitre.com/investor.